mebusy/notes/dev_notes/note_18.06.md

 What's the x?
 The x has a identify, it's only a single number 1, bt its the identify matix in free part.
 And what does it have in the pivot variables ?  [-1;-1]

 x = c·[ -1;-1;1 ]

 ## 8

+### Complete solution of Ax=b

+To solve Ax=b,  we create an augmented matrix [A b].

+Solvability condition on b: b had to be in the column space C(A).

+To find complete solution to Ax=b.

+1. one particular solution
+    - set all free variables to 0, and then solve Ax=b for the pivot variables.
+2. add on any x in the nullspace.

+x = x<sub>p</sub> + x<sub>n</sub> , this pattern through all of mathematics, because it shows up everywhere.

+16:47

+2.